 corpus is a multi screen and camera environment, which augments physical action with cinematic content.

-New research project at Arizona State University / School of Arts, Media and Engineering - located at iStage / Matthews Center, Tempe (AZ) USA
+forest3 concerns spatialized representation in a performative setting and modes of “staging information” mediated by computational technologies.
+New research project at Arizona State University / School of Arts, Media and Engineering - located at iStage / Matthews Center, Tempe (AZ) USA.

 improvisational environments residency